.

 Once you’ve collected the sources you want to use, read them thoroughly and take careful notes.
 Keep track of the page numbers where you found important information, and as you jot down notes, distinguish carefully between source material and your ideas.
 You’ll be grateful later on when you start writing, trying to find critical information while avoiding plagiarism.
 Some researchers write source notes in the left column and their thoughts on the right.
 Another method is to save the article as a PDF and then edit the PDF with highlights and comments you can refer to later.

 A thesis statement needs to make an argument, but that doesn’t mean it needs to be controversial or emotional.
-It just needs to offer an interpretation and take a clear stance.
-It also needs to be coherent with the rest of the paper, meaning each section and each paragraph should support this statement.
+It should be coherent with the rest of the paper, meaning each section and each paragraph should support this statement.

 The basic elements of a research paper appear in this order: